 Originally, the customers used a template-based front end.
 The engineering team wrote a new client-side rendering front end with JavaScript.

-As you see in the diagram, the system as a whole has the original monolith & well as the distributed design working in conjunction with each other.
-Due to the reason that not all the customers were moved at once.
+As you see in the diagram, the system as a whole has the original monolith and as well as the distributed design working in conjunction.
+This is due to the divide-and-conquer approach.
+Not all the customers were moved at once.

 With the initial start of moving a few clients at a time, the scalable architecture allowed them to move upto 500 customers at a time.